Skip to content

 AIDLC Collaborative integrates with external systems on two independent axes:

-• Code host — GitHub or GitLab.
-The repository is cloned into the agent workspace and all code changes flow back as a pull request (GitHub) or merge request (GitLab).
+• Code host — GitHub, GitLab or Bitbucket.
+The repository is cloned into the agent workspace and all code changes flow back as a pull request (GitHub / Bitbucket) or merge request (GitLab).

 • Issue trackers — GitHub Issues, GitLab Issues, and Jira Cloud.
-A sprint can be started from any tracker issue; the issue's title, body, and comments become the sprint's brief for the agent.
+An intent can be started from any tracker issue; the issue's title, body, and comments become the intent's brief for the agent.

-A project can bind to one code host and to zero or more trackers.
-Both are configured per project in Project Settings.
+A project can attach one or more repositories and zero or more trackers.
+Repository authorization is configured explicitly per project in Project Settings.

 GitHub and GitLab each span both axes: a single connection serves as the code host and backs that provider's issue tracker (GitHub Issues / GitLab Issues), so you authenticate once per provider.
+Bitbucket is a code host only.
 Jira Cloud is a tracker only.

 Operator setup (one time per deployment)

-The status of each provider is visible in Admin → Tracker OAuth Apps.
+The status of each provider is visible in Admin → Trackers.
 Until a provider shows Configured, the corresponding Connect button in Project Settings stays disabled with a hint pointing back to the admin panel.

 Connecting your account

-Each user connects their own GitHub / GitLab / Atlassian account once; the connection is reused across every project that needs that provider.
+Each user connects their own GitHub / GitLab / Atlassian account once.
+A personal connection is available for repository discovery, but a project uses it only after an owner/admin explicitly delegates it.

 • GitHub: from the dashboard (or the project-creation flow), click Connect GitHub and approve the OAuth flow.
+The connection requests repo, workflow, and read:user so the engine can also push workflow-file changes.
+After upgrading an older connection that lacks workflow, click Reauthorize GitHub when prompted.
 The button stays disabled if your administrator hasn't configured GitHub OAuth credentials yet.

 • GitLab: choose GitLab as the provider in the project-creation flow, then click Connect GitLab and approve the OAuth flow.
+The required api scope covers repository writes, including .gitlab-ci.yml; GitLab has no separate workflow-file scope.
 The button stays disabled until your administrator has configured GitLab OAuth credentials.
 GitLab access tokens are short-lived; the platform refreshes them automatically using the stored refresh token, so you don't need to reconnect periodically.

 • Jira Cloud: open Project Settings → Trackers → Connect Jira Cloud.
 After the Atlassian consent screen, if your account has access to multiple Atlassian sites you'll be asked to pick one.
 The chosen site is remembered; you can disconnect and reconnect later to change it.